 Prevention/Remedy: Indoors, locate and eliminate sources of food and water.
 Clean kitchen spills quickly and keep counters, floors, sinks and the inside of drawers and cupboards free of crumbs.
 Promptly repair dripping faucets and leaking pipes.
 If you find an ant trail, remove the deposited pheromones by cleaning the area thoroughly with disinfectant.

 Outdoors, remove leaf piles, dead wood and groundcover close to the house, as ants will colonize in and around each.4

 Effective treatment for ants includes applying a barrier around the home of Amdro Ant Block Home Perimeter Ant Bait (Granules) or Amdro Kills Ants Ant Killing Bait (Stakes).
 Inside the home, place Amdro Kills Ants Ant Killing Bait (Bait Stations) in cabinets and behind appliances.
-Bait is especially effective on ants, as they carry the bait back to the queen, who eats it and then dies, leading to collapse of the entire colony.
+Bait is especially effective on ants, as they carry the bait back to the queen, who eats it and then dies, leading to the collapse of the entire colony.

 Cockroaches are particularly unpleasant pests, and for good reason: they pose a health threat.
 These pests can spread pathogens, such as Salmonella and E. coli, and their saliva, skin castings and feces can cause allergic reactions in individuals who suffer from asthma and allergies.5